-The investment portfolio shall be constructed to provide adequate liquidity for payment of plan obligations as they come due.
-Anticipated cash flow requirements shall be determined by expected benefit payments from the actuarial valuation.
+The investment portfolio shall be constructed to provide adequate liquidity and preservation of capital with a conservative level of return for payment of general obligations of the School as they come due.
+Anticipated cash flow requirements shall be determined by the Board on a periodic basis.